XERO47/Windows-RAT/README.md

 4.  **Activation:** The attacker wishes to take control.
 They start their `rat_server.py` and a forwarding service (like a Dev Tunnel or a VPS redirector) to get a public URL.
 They place this URL into the dead drop file.
 5.  **Active C2 Session:** The client fetches the URL, connects to the C2 server, and enters a fast-polling active state.
 The attacker now has a fully interactive shell and file transfer capabilities.
 6.  **Going Dark:** The attacker finishes their session and shuts down their C2 server.
 The client detects the connection loss and reverts to the dormant, low-profile state.

+This project is undertaken strictly for **educational and research purposes**.
+The goal is to deepen my understanding of Python programming, Windows internals, networking, and modern cybersecurity principles (both offensive tradecraft and defensive strategies).

+The software developed here is a functional Remote Access Tool (RAT).